Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ### Common Configurations

-The common prerequisites of setting up HA cluster is:
+The common prerequisites of setting up HA cluster are:
 * Multiple master nodes, and 1 or more worker nodes
 * SSH login without password to all nodes.
 You can add a public SSH key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.
+* A shared storage system to mount to Alluxio (accessible by all Alluxio nodes).
+For example, HDFS or Amazon S3.

 To deploy Alluxio in a cluster, first [download](https://alluxio.org/download) the Alluxio tar file, and copy it to every node (master nodes, worker nodes).
 Extract the tarball to the same path on every node.